google/android-emulator-container-scripts/README.md

 # Android Emulator Container Scripts

 This is a set of minimal scripts to run the emulator in a container for various systems such as Docker, for external consumption.
-The scripts are compatible with both Python version 2 and 3.
+Requires Python 3.10 or newer.

 \*Note that this is still an experimental feature and we recommend installing this tool in a [python virtual environment](https://docs.python.org/3/tutorial/venv.html).